1300 088 065

 Reduce existing debt

 Sorry to sound like a broken record, but reducing existing debt is a great way to increase your chances of home loan approval.
 Consolidate your debt where you can.
-But pay attention to different interest rates that come with different terms.
+However, pay attention to different interest rates that come with different terms.
 Adding the debt to your new mortgage is not always a good idea.

 Check your credit